 Behind each successful executive is the contribution of many others.
 We would be lacking in humility if we attribute our success only to ourselves!
 These others could be our families, friends, colleagues, and yes mentors and coaches too.
 We have ample examples of these.

-He was attributed his success to his coach Ramakant Achrekar.
-Even corporate coaching leaders like Steve Jobs, Alan Mullaly have had coaches who have helped them to accelerate their business success.
+He attributed his success to his coach Ramakant Achrekar.
+Even corporate coaching leaders like Steve Jobs, and Alan Mullaly have had coaches who have helped them to accelerate their business success.

 “A study done by ICF and Human Institute (2014) shows that 77% of HR People state that their organizations are constantly under Change!
 Change is no longer something that happens once in a while.
 It’s a business constant now.”